itsraghz/springboot-quote-mgnt-system/src/main/resources/quotes.md

 * Luxury and Lies have huge maintenance costs.
 But, Truth and Simplicity are self-maintained without any cost! #Truth #Life #Values
 * Rain or sunshine, everyday should be lived with gratitude. #Life #Gratitude
 * Your home should be antidote of stress, not cause of it. #Home #Life
-* Be there for others, never leave yourself behind! #Self #Life #Relationship
 * You can often change your circumstances by changing your attitude. #Life #Attitude
 * Allow yourself to be proud of yourself and all the progress you’ve made.
 Especially the progress no one else can see. #Life #Optimism #Motivation
 * Never feel sorry for being *real*! #Self #Real